Detailed information on granuloma annulare, including symptoms, diagnosis, and treatment

 Corticosteroid medicine.
-This can eased inflamed tissue and reduce itching.
+This can ease inflamed tissue and reduce itching.
 It may be used as ointment or cream on the skin.
 It can also be injected into the rash, or taken by mouth as a pill.

 Phototherapy.
 This treatment uses a machine to direct a special type of light at the rash.

 Other treatments.
 Liquid nitrogen or other medicines may be used to lessen the rash.
-If the rash is widespread, you may need medicine taken by mouth (oral) such as hydroxychloroquine.
+If the rash is widespread, you may need medicine taken by mouth (oral), such as hydroxychloroquine.